openstack-infra/puppet-planet/README.md

-# OpenStack Planet Module
+# This repo has moved to OpenDev

-This module installs and configures Planet
+It can now be found at [https://opendev.org/opendev/puppet-planet](https://opendev.org/opendev/puppet-planet)